jensbrak/pi-py/README.md

 *SSH port used by router*

 Port to use for SSH connection (usually 22)
-Only relevant if `server` is a router with SSH.
+Only relevant if server is a router with SSH.

 `user: string`

 *Username for SSH*

 The username for the admin of the router.
-Only relevant if `server` is a router with SSH.
+Only relevant if server is a router with SSH.

 `password: string`

 *Password for SSH*

 The password for the admin of the router.
-Only relevant if `server` is a router with SSH.
+Only relevant if server is a router with SSH.

 `matchip: string`

 *Regexp for IP match OR shell command(s) for getting IP*

-If `server`is a web page, pippy will use `matchip` as a regexp to parse the web page for external IP.
+If server is a web page, pippy will use matchip as a regexp to parse the web page for external IP.
-Assumption is that `matchip` is a valid AND double quoted (double backslash) regexp.
+Assumption is that matchip is a valid AND escaped (double backslash) regexp.

-If `server`is a router with SSH, pippy will use `matchip` as a command (possibly using pipes) to ask router for external IP.
+If server is a router with SSH, pippy will use matchip as a command (possibly using pipes) to ask router for external IP.
-Assumption is that `matchip` is a valid command or series of commands supported by the router using SSH connection.
+Assumption is that matchip is a valid command or series of commands supported by the router using SSH connection.

 `action: string`

 *URI including 'http' OR a valid shell command*

-If `action` starts with `'http'` pippy will call the web page given by `action` as a result of a change of external IP.
+If action starts with 'http' pippy will call the web page given by action as a result of a change of external IP.

-If `action`does not start with `'http'` pippy will run the comand given by `action` in a local shell as a result of a change of external IP.
+If action does not start with 'http' pippy will run the comand given by action in a local shell as a result of a change of external IP.

-Assumption is that `action` is whatever is needed to actually update the dyndns provider with a new external IP.
+Assumption is that action is whatever is needed to actually update the dyndns provider with a new external IP.
 In other words: he key component for actually updating a dyndns provider with new IP is NOT covered here.

 *Example: I use Free DNS (http://freedns.afraid.org) and they provide personal URL (if you have account) that will update their records with a new IP.